Kmedrano101/report_utils/README.md

 }

 // System will:
 // 1.
-Send to Ollama with SQLCoder model
+Send to Ollama with Qwen2.5-Coder model
 // 2.
 Generate SQL query
 // 3.
 Execute against database
 // 4.
 Return results with generated SQL